 In this section, we use Au-23-85-50 to demonstrate the spatial distributions of stellar mass, age, and metallicity for model-predicted components and compare them with their true counterparts.
 As mentioned in Sect.~\ref{sec2}, the mock surface brightness was constructed from the stellar mass distribution in simulations with a constant mass-to-light ratio.
 Therefore, the normalised luminosity and mass distributions are identical.

-Using particle information from the simulated galaxy Au-23, we derive the true mass distributions by assuming a constant mass-to-light ratio $M_*/L=2$ (identical to that used when creating the mock surface brightness in Sect.~\ref{sec2}), whereas the model-predicted distributions are calculated from orbit weights and trajectories in the model of Au-23-85-50.
+Using particle information from the simulated galaxy Au-23, we derived the true mass distributions by assuming a constant mass-to-light ratio $M_*/L=2$ (identical to that used when creating the mock surface brightness in Sect.~\ref{sec2}), whereas the model-predicted distributions were calculated from orbit weights and trajectories in the model of Au-23-85-50.
 By projecting the 3D mass distributions onto the internal $x$-$y$, $x$-$z$, and $y$-$z$ planes, the comparison of true and model-predicted distributions is demonstrated in Fig.~\ref{mass-distributions}.
-The model successfully reconstructs a BP/X-shaped bar, a spheroidal bulge, a thin disk, and a spatially diffuse stellar halo, closely matching the true structures in all projections.
-We calculate the mass fraction of each component within the $\rm60\times60\times30\,arcsec^3$ volume ($\rm 1\,arcsec=0.2\,kpc$).
+The model successfully reconstructed a BP/X-shaped bar, a spheroidal bulge, a thin disc, and a spatially diffuse stellar halo, closely matching the true structures in all projections.
+We calculated the mass fraction of each component within the $\rm60\times60\times30\,arcsec^3$ volume.
 For this model, the mass fractions of all components are recovered with absolute biases $\le0.05$.